 - strict quarantine and animal movement controls to prevent spread;

-- strict decontamination of infected premises; and
+- strict cleaning and disinfection of infected premises; and

 - zoning to define infected and disease-free areas.